Have your Bethel Library card handy when entering these sites. You will need to enter the numbers from the barcode on the back of your card.

 - Bill Nye the Science Guy – Find experiments, puzzles, and quizzes; Science demo of the day, complete with instructions.

-- Nickelodeon – The #1 site on the “Top Ten”.
-Click on Nick at Night, TV Land and Nick Jr. as well as games such as Spy Test with Harriet the Spy and The Brady Bunch Game.
+- Nickelodeon – The #1 site on the “Top Ten.”
+Click on Nick at Night, TV Land and Nick Jr. as well as games such as What’s Cookin’, Nickelodeon Basketball Stars, and much more.

-- PBS Kids – the home of all your favorite shows like Arthur, Wishbone, Carmen Santiago and Teletubbies.
+- PBS Kids – The home of all your favorite shows like Arthur, Curious George and WordWorld.

-GreatKidsCT is a web site for parents devoted to information on parenting, education, and health and safety.
+GreatKidsCT – A web site for parents devoted to information on parenting, education, and health and safety.
 Resources available on this site are related to children from birth to eight.